nmelnick/whatbot/README.md

 run one of the build_* scripts in the root directory to install dependencies of each of the child modules.

+Once the dependencies are installed, copy `conf/whatbot.conf-example` to `conf/whatbot.conf` and edit to your liking.
+To work with whatbot on the console without connecting to another service, start with `whatbot.conf-consoleexample`.

 ```
 cpanm -n Module::Install inc::Module::Install
 cpanm --installdeps --notest --with-recommends .